Zakes Bantwini

-Zakhele Madida (born 26 May 1981 in KwaMashu F-section, KwaZulu-Natal), known professionally as Zakes Bantwini, is a South African singer, record producer and businessman.
+Zakhele Madida (born 26 May 1981, KwaMashu F-section, KwaZulu-Natal), known professionally as Zakes Bantwini, is a South African singer, record producer and businessman.

 Early life

 Zakhele Madida was born and raised in KwaMashu F-section in the province of KwaZulu-Natal.
 He went to Shayamoya Junior Primary School and later attended Nqabakazulu High School.
 At the age of 14 years, he had his first child.
 Despite facing the challenges of being a teenage father, he still went on to finishing his matric.
 After matriculating, he went on to study at Natal Technikon (now known as Durban University of Technology) where he received a national certificate in Light Music.
 This is also where he formed his own record label - called Mayonie Productions - while completing his final year.
 Madida received a diploma in Jazz and Music Performance after completing his studies at the University of KwaZulu-Natal in Durban.
 He also studied a Social Entrepreneurship Programme at Gordon Institute of Business Science, University of Pretoria.